-13 Appendix 2: Courses Software Technology Engineering Programme
+14 Appendix 3: Courses Software Technology Engineering Programme

-Code Title ECTS- Knowledge Skills Competencies points IT- PRO1 Programming 1 10 The student should be able to: - Identify the Java lexical structures: keywords, separators, operators, identifiers, literals and comments. - Explain details of UML class diagrams. - Identify selection and loop structures in UML activity diagrams.
+Code Title ECTS- Knowledge Skills Competencies IT-PRO1 Programming 1 points 10 The student should be able to: - Identify the Java lexical structures: keywords, separators, operators, identifiers, literals and comments. - Explain details of UML class diagrams. - Identify selection and loop structures in UML activity diagrams.
 The student should be able to: Construct Java programs with proper choice of selection and loop structures.
 Create and use objects in Java.
 Implement classes in Java using the object oriented concepts: encapsulation, inheritance and polymorphism.
 Implement one-to-one relations and differentiate between association, aggregation and composition.
 Implement one-to-many relations using array structures and a simple collection class.
 Implement exception handling for different types of exceptions.
 Implement persistence in text and binary files.
-Construct simple event-based GUI applications.
+Construct Java source code documentations.
 Interpret UML class diagrams, and construct corresponding Java code.
 The student should be able to: - Exemplify and discuss basic object-oriented concepts, including encapsulation, relationships, inheritance and polymorphism - Implement small scale systems from UML class diagrams.
-IT- WEB1 Web Development 5 Having completed this course, students will have the knowledge to: Describe the different file formats used in web development and their purpose.
+IT-WEB1 (in A24) Web Development 5 Having completed this course, students will have the knowledge to: Describe the different file formats used in web development and their purpose.
 Reproduce webpage layouts using HTML5 and CSS3 when presented with images/screenshots of other websites.
 Select appropriate attributes for HTML5 elements.
-Explain the difference between responsive and non-responsive websites.
+Explain the difference between responsive and nonresponsive websites.
 Test HTML5 files for errors using the W3C markup validator.
 Account for the difference between the JavaScript and Java programming languages.
 Having completed this course, students will have the skills to: Create web sites using Hyper Text Markup Language (HTML5).
 Use simple and advanced CSS3 selectors and properties to style webpages.
 Apply the Bootstrap grid framework to create responsive websites.
 Utilize the Bootstrap classes to apply styling to responsive websites.
 Implement JavaScript functions to add functionality to websites.
 Use XMLHttp Request to read content from an external source and integrate this content into a website.
-Select HTML elements and apply jQuery Having completed this course, students will be able to: - Design and implement platform independent web applications .
+Select HTML elements and apply jQuery animations to the selected elements to make websites interactive.
+Having completed this course, students will be able to: - Design and implement platform independent web applications IT-WEB1 (from A25) Web Development 5 After completing the course, students will be able to: - Understand the roles of HTML, CSS, and JavaScript in web development. - Identify basic HTML elements and attributes.
+Upon course completion, students will have gained skills to: - Create the structure of a web page with basic HTML elements and attributes.
+Upon completing this course, students will have gained the competencies to: - Create responsive, user-friendly, interactive, and dynamic websites.